 No discussion of bike buying is complete without a look at the used bicycle market.
 Because not everyone can afford to buy new and there are awesome used road machines to be had.
 So this week, let’s get into some tips for buying previously owned road bikes.
 Then, we’ll wrap up next episode with how to inspect used road bikes you’re considering to be sure you don’t buy a lemon (and, you don’t need to be a mechanic).
 Read more.

 In the lead during the pouring rain, Dave suddenly swerved his bicycle to a stop.
 I pulled in behind him.
 “What’s up?”
 I asked.

 He looked miserable.
 “My feet are swimming,” he said.
 With that, he sat down on the metal guard rail at the edge of the highway and began removing his shoes.
 I stood shivering as the steady hard rain continued to drench us.
 Read more.

-Don’t miss the latest ebook from Coach Hughes:
+Don’t miss the newest ebook from Coach Hughes: